LuaJIT/LuaJIT/doc/c_api.md

 #include "lua.hpp"
 ```

+Moonjit also defines a macro `MOONJIT_VERSION` to allow developers a convenient
+shortcut to differentiate from LuaJIT.

 ## `luaJIT_setmode(L, idx, mode)` — Control VM

 This is a C API extension to allow control of the VM from C code.
 The full